304 North Cardinal St.

 Launched in 2017, construction began at the Orchard Wharf development in 2018 with preliminary infrastructure and site ground works.

 The estimated completion date for Orchard Wharf’s first homes were early 2021, with the development completing in the 3rd quarter of 2021.
-However, development completion looks to have been set back to early 2022.
+However, development completion has been pushed back to mid 2022.

 One of the key attractions to Galliard’s Orchard Wharf development is the transport connections and the areas development potential.
 Transport to the Royal Docks is within 20 minutes door-to-door.
 Royal Victoria DLR station is 2 stops — 5 minutes — from East India, the closest DLR station.